By Deane

 rabbit hunting trips.
 He would take a patrol out towards the west to

-alongside of the trail or in some other kind of ambush position.
-In a face to
+trail or in some other kind of ambush position.
+In a face to face

 first confrontation with a Nip near Mahonag.
 All of